A child can travel without a child car seat in some circumstances.

 Children under 3 must be in a child car seat.
 If there’s no room for a third child seat in the back of the vehicle, the child must travel in the front seat with the correct child seat.

-Children over 3 years can sit in the back using an adult belt.
+Children aged 3 or older can sit in the back using an adult belt.

 Vehicles without seat belts